edfan/firehose/README.md

   - much of the type shenanigans (e.g. RawClass) is bad, but fixing it will involve fixing the python scrapers themselves.
 - scrapers are still largely the same.
   - they're written in python 3, which is likely to live for a few years.
+- serialization is done with base2048 and msgpack-lite

 ## notes on script.js